 The group witnesses Ättestupa that is still followed by the cult.
-The ceremony is held for anyone who turns 72-years-old, and they willingly grotesquely kill themselves by dropping off a cliff.
-Their fall only to be broken by a rock.
+The ceremony is held for anyone who turns 72-years-old, and they willingly, grotesquely, kill themselves by jumping off a cliff – their fall only to be broken by a giant rock.
 The lucky one becomes a pulp and perishes.
-The not-so-lucky one receives a well-aimed blow from a large mallet on his face as he screams in the agony of his decimated limbs.
-The other members of the village mimic the pain experienced by the fall, but would each actually experience it only if they turn 72.
+The not-so-lucky one receives a well-aimed blow to the face from a large mallet while screaming in the agony thanks to his decimated limbs.
+The other members of the village mimic the pain experienced by the fall, but would each actually experience it only when they turn 72.

 Midsommar: What happened to Simon?

 Like any rational individual would, Simon reacts by screaming, “WHAAAAT??
 I’m gettin’ the heck out of here!“.
 Little does he know, that is not an option.
 The members of the cult abduct and kill him off-screen.
 He’s later found hung as a blood-eagle, ouch.